 ◦ Do I want the hassle of handling this myself?

-If the answer to any of those questions is NO then you may want an Attorney.
+If the answer to any of those questions is NO then you may want a Missouri speeding ticket attorney.
 However, you may have a completely different motivation for wanting an attorney.
 Consider the following questions:

 ◦ Was there an accident?